 Sector Employment Prospects (near term) Employment Prospects (longer term)

-Manufacturing ← → •
+Manufacturing ₽

-Construction ←→ / ↑ 1
+Construction () †

-Retail & Wholesale ←⇒ / ↑ ←⇒/↑
+Retail & Wholesale () \

-Transport & Storage ★/★★ 1
+Transport & Storage ★ / ★ ↑

-Accommodation & Food Services 1 /11 +
+Accommodation & Food Services ★/★ †

-Information & Communications ↑ 1
+Information & Communications † †

-Financial, Professional & Business Services 1 1 /11
+Financial, Professional & Business Services † ★ / ★

-Public Admin, Education & Health • ←⇒/1
+Public Admin, Education & Health + ⇐⇒/ ♠

-Arts, Recreation & Other Services ←→/ 1 1
+Arts, Recreation & Other Services ←→ / ↑ +

 Local employment growth opportunities include: the continuing expansion of logistics employment at Markham Vale; the strengthening of the town centre leisure offer; the development of Peak Resort as a major visitor attraction; and, in the longer term, the growth of higher-value services around the railway station (including Chesterfield Waterside) and rail related activities at Staveley linked to HS2.
+The successful delivery of these schemes will potentially create a significant development momentum, increasing the prospects of a faster rate of employment growth in future.